Maranatha Baptist University: Cedarholm Library

 Opened in 1996, the Cedarholm Library has resources for research and casual reading.
 A web-based OPAC (online public access catalog), computer-equipped workstations, a media center, and instructional material curriculum are some of the resources available.

 Gymnasium

 The gymnasium houses Maranatha's athletic facilities, including two gymnasiums, a weight room, fitness area, trainer and faculty offices, several locker room facilities, and the Alumni Hall of Fame.
 The main gymnasium also doubles as an auditorium, which is used for chapel services, special meetings, drama performances, and music concerts.

 Hanneman Hall

 Named after the late Robert Hanneman, Jr., a potato geneticist at the University of Wisconsin and friend of the college, Hanneman Hall houses Maranatha's nursing program and science department.

-Dormitories

-Maranatha has five men's and five women's dormitories; Spurgeon, Judson, Leland, Armitage, and Carey are the men's halls, while Day, Weeks, Melford, Hilsen, and Gould are the women's halls.

 Student life

 Students can participate in a variety of campus activities, including intramural sports, blood drives, special lectures, Fine arts, music and drama, student service societies, and intercollegiate athletics.
 Chapel services are also a part of life at Maranatha.
 Maranatha requires its students to follow a code of personal conduct based on New Testament Biblical principles.
 Those who violate Maranatha's student life policies are subject to disciplinary action.